mrleemon/indexhibit2-importer/readme.txt

 Import exhibits and media files from an Indexhibit 2 site.

 == Description ==
 Import exhibits and media files from an Indexhibit 2 site.

-This plugin is experimental and is provided with no support or warranty.

 == Installation ==
 1. Upload the `indexhibit2-importer` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Tools -> Import screen, and click on the 'Run Importer' link under Indexhibit 2